kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.83   Through what mechanisms do carriers make seating accommodations?

-\(a\) If you are a carrier that provides advance seat assignments to passengers (*i.e.,* offer seat assignments to passengers before the day of the flight), you must comply with the requirements of §382.81 of this part by any of the following methods:
+\(a\) If you are a carrier that provides advance seat assignments to passengers (*i.e.,* offer seat assignments to passengers before the day of the flight), you must comply with the requirements of [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] of this part by any of the following methods:

-\(1\) You may “block” an adequate number of the seats used to provide the seating accommodations required by §382.81.
+\(1\) You may “block” an adequate number of the seats used to provide the seating accommodations required by [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]].

-\(i\) You must not assign these seats to passengers who do not meet the criteria of §382.81 until 24 hours before the scheduled departure of the flight.
+\(i\) You must not assign these seats to passengers who do not meet the criteria of [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] until 24 hours before the scheduled departure of the flight.

-\(ii\) At any time up until 24 hours before the scheduled departure of the flight, you must assign a seat meeting the requirements of this section to a passenger with a disability meeting one or more of the requirements of §382.81 who requests it, at the time the passenger initially makes the request.
+\(ii\) At any time up until 24 hours before the scheduled departure of the flight, you must assign a seat meeting the requirements of this section to a passenger with a disability meeting one or more of the requirements of [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] who requests it, at the time the passenger initially makes the request.

-\(iii\) If a passenger with a disability specified in §382.81 does not make a request at least 24 hours before the scheduled departure of the flight, you must meet the passenger's request to the extent practicable, but you are not required to reassign a seat assigned to another passenger in order to do so.
+\(iii\) If a passenger with a disability specified in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] does not make a request at least 24 hours before the scheduled departure of the flight, you must meet the passenger's request to the extent practicable, but you are not required to reassign a seat assigned to another passenger in order to do so.

-\(2\) You may designate an adequate number of the seats used to provide seating accommodations required by §382.81 as “priority seats” for passengers with a disability.
+\(2\) You may designate an adequate number of the seats used to provide seating accommodations required by [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] as “priority seats” for passengers with a disability.

-\(i\) You must provide notice that all passengers assigned these seats (other than passengers with a disability listed in §382.81 of this part) are subject to being reassigned to another seat if necessary to provide a seating accommodation required by this section.
+\(i\) You must provide notice that all passengers assigned these seats (other than passengers with a disability listed in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] of this part) are subject to being reassigned to another seat if necessary to provide a seating accommodation required by this section.

 \(ii\) You may provide this notice through your computer reservation system, verbal information provided by reservation personnel, ticket notices, gate announcements, counter signs, seat cards or notices, frequent-flier literature, or other appropriate means.

-\(iii\) You must assign a seat meeting the requirements of this section to a passenger with a disability listed in §382.81 of this part who requests the accommodation at the time the passenger makes the request.
+\(iii\) You must assign a seat meeting the requirements of this section to a passenger with a disability listed in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] of this part who requests the accommodation at the time the passenger makes the request.
 You may require such a passenger to check in and request the seating accommodation at least one hour before the standard check-in time for the flight.
 If all designated priority seats that would accommodate the passenger have been assigned to other passengers, you must reassign the seats of the other passengers as needed to provide the requested accommodation.

-\(iv\) If a passenger with a disability listed in §382.81 does not check in at least an hour before the standard check-in time for the general public, you must meet the individual's request to the extent practicable, but you are not required to reassign a seat assigned to another passenger in order to do so.
+\(iv\) If a passenger with a disability listed in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] does not check in at least an hour before the standard check-in time for the general public, you must meet the individual's request to the extent practicable, but you are not required to reassign a seat assigned to another passenger in order to do so.

 \(b\) If you assign seats to passengers, but not until the date of the flight, you must use the “priority seating” approach of paragraph (a)(2) of this section.

-\(c\) If you do not provide advance seat assignments to passengers, you must allow passengers specified in §382.81 to board the aircraft before other passengers, including other “preboarded” passengers, so that the passengers needing seating accommodations can select seats that best meet their needs.
+\(c\) If you do not provide advance seat assignments to passengers, you must allow passengers specified in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] to board the aircraft before other passengers, including other “preboarded” passengers, so that the passengers needing seating accommodations can select seats that best meet their needs.

 \(d\) As a carrier, if you wish to use a different method of providing seating assignment accommodations to passengers with disabilities from those specified in this subpart, you must obtain the written concurrence of the Department of Transportation.
-Contact the Department at the address cited in §382.159 of this part.
+Contact the Department at the address cited in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.159   How are complaints filed with DOT?|§382.159]] of this part.

-### §382.85   What seating accommodations must carriers make to passengers in circumstances not covered by §382.81 (a) through (d)?
+### §382.85   What seating accommodations must carriers make to passengers in circumstances not covered by [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] (a) through (d)?

-As a carrier, you must provide the following seating accommodations to a passenger who self-identifies as having a disability other than one in the four categories listed in §382.81 (a) through (d) of this part and as needing a seat assignment accommodation in order to readily access and use the carrier's air transportation services:
+As a carrier, you must provide the following seating accommodations to a passenger who self-identifies as having a disability other than one in the four categories listed in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] (a) through (d) of this part and as needing a seat assignment accommodation in order to readily access and use the carrier's air transportation services:

 \(a\) As a carrier that assigns seats in advance, you must provide accommodations in the following ways:

-\(1\) If you use the “seat-blocking” mechanism of §382.83(a)(1) of this part, you must implement the requirements of this section as follows:
+\(1\) If you use the “seat-blocking” mechanism of [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.83   Through what mechanisms do carriers make seating accommodations?|§382.83]](a)(1) of this part, you must implement the requirements of this section as follows:

-\(i\) When a passenger with a disability not described in §382.81(a) through (d) of this part makes a reservation more than 24 hours before the scheduled departure time of the flight, you are not required to offer the passenger one of the seats blocked for the use of passengers with a disability listed under §382.81.
+\(i\) When a passenger with a disability not described in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]](a) through (d) of this part makes a reservation more than 24 hours before the scheduled departure time of the flight, you are not required to offer the passenger one of the seats blocked for the use of passengers with a disability listed under [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]].

 \(ii\) However, you must assign to the passenger any seat, not already assigned to another passenger that accommodates the passenger's needs, even if that seat is not available for assignment to the general passenger population at the time of the request.

-\(2\) If you use the “designated priority seats” mechanism of §382.83(a)(2) of this part, you must implement the requirements of this section as follows:
+\(2\) If you use the “designated priority seats” mechanism of [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.83   Through what mechanisms do carriers make seating accommodations?|§382.83]](a)(2) of this part, you must implement the requirements of this section as follows:

-\(i\) When a passenger with a disability not described in §382.81 makes a reservation, you must assign to the passenger any seat, not already assigned to another passenger, that accommodates the passenger's needs, even if that seat is not available for assignment to the general passenger population at the time of the request.
+\(i\) When a passenger with a disability not described in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.81   For which passengers must carriers make seating accommodations?|§382.81]] makes a reservation, you must assign to the passenger any seat, not already assigned to another passenger, that accommodates the passenger's needs, even if that seat is not available for assignment to the general passenger population at the time of the request.
 You may require a passenger making such a request to check in one hour before the standard check-in time for the flight.

-\(ii\) If such a passenger is assigned to a designated priority seat, he or she is subject to being reassigned to another seat as provided in §382.83(a)(2)(i) of this subpart.
+\(ii\) If such a passenger is assigned to a designated priority seat, he or she is subject to being reassigned to another seat as provided in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.83   Through what mechanisms do carriers make seating accommodations?|§382.83]](a)(2)(i) of this subpart.

 \(b\) On flights where advance seat assignments are not offered, you must provide seating accommodations under this section by allowing passengers to board the aircraft before other passengers, including other “preboarded” passengers, so that the individuals needing seating accommodations can select seats that best meet their needs.